 Although accommodation in Hungary is typically much cheaper than in the rest of Europe, rental prices vary considerably throughout the country and even within cities, so it's worth spending time looking for a good deal.

 In Hungary, apartments are the norm in the inner city areas, while houses are more likely to be found in the suburbs or outlying rural areas.

 Both furnished and unfurnished accommodation is available.
-Expats who intend to stay in the country permanently usually prefer to rent unfurnished accommodation so that they can invest in furnishing their home to their own taste.
-Meanwhile, expats staying on for a shorter term or uncertain amount of time often find that the convenience of furnished accommodation suits them.
+Expats who intend to stay in the country permanently usually prefer to rent unfurnished accommodation in order to furnish their home to their own taste.
+Meanwhile, expats staying for a shorter term or uncertain amount of time often find that the convenience of furnished accommodation suits them better.

 Finding accommodation in Hungary